http://pinterest.com/pin/204069426838137672/ |

 b.)
 Master conflict resolution improvisations.

 b.)
-Discuss the way the chosen media affects the way ideas are expressed, and changes the ideas themselves.
+Discuss the way the chosen media affects the way ideas are expressed, and changes the ideas themselves.a.)
+Discuss scenery and costumes.3.)
+Compare the ways ideas and emotions are expressed in theatre, television and film, dance, music, and visual art.

 b.)
 Discuss problem-solving as it applies to productions seen and to speculative productions.